qiulinfan/qiulinfan/README.md

 Hi there 😎
 This is QL from Shanghai, currently doing my Math&&Cs UG in Michigan till 2025. 👀
+I am majorly interested in Analysis & Geometry, also doing coding for fun.

 Here are some pics of me and my friends.